dpersing/netlify-site/posts/bookproject.md

 **For a one-time contribution**, you will:

-- Get access to an outline for the book
-- Receive an accessible, digital copy of *The Accessibility Operations Guidebook*, scheduled for release in March 2024
+- Pre-order an accessible, digital copy of *The Accessibility Operations Guidebook*, scheduled for release in March 2024

 **As a monthly supporter**, you will:

-- Get access to an outline for the book
-- Receive an accessible, digital copy of *The Accessibility Operations Guidebook*, scheduled for release in March 2024
+- Pre-order an accessible, digital copy of *The Accessibility Operations Guidebook*, scheduled for release in March 2024
 - Get access to chapter drafts as I complete them
-- Be able to contribute feedback on those drafts
+- Be able to contribute feedback on chapter drafts as they are released

-Basically, being a monthly supporter means you don't have to wait until March to read the book, _and_ you'll have access to the book in its most unpolished and unfiltered form before I do major edits in February 2024.
+Basically, being a monthly supporter means you don't have to wait until March to read the book, _and_ you'll have access to the content in its most unpolished and unfiltered form before I do major edits in February 2024.
 I will also not collect monthly subscriptions after February 2024, so there is a limited window for access to these early drafts.

-The timeline for draft topics will look something like this:
+The timeline for topics will look something like this:

 - **September 2023:** Frameworks and theories
 - **October 2023:** Tactics versus strategies and communication in accessibility work